neondatabase/website/content/docs/guides/logical-replication-neon.md

 A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it subscribes to.

-In the example above, `my_subscription` is the subscription that connects to a publication named `my_publication`.
-When using a Neon database as the publisher, replace the connection details with your Neon database connection string.
+In the example above, `my_subscription` is the name of the subscription that connects to a publication named `my_publication`.
+In the example above, you would replace the connection details with your Neon database connection string, which you'll find in the **Connection Details** widget on the **Neon Dashboard**.

 ### Create a subscription with two publications

-This command creates a subscription that receives data from two tables:
+This command creates a subscription that receives data from two publications:

 ```sql
 CREATE SUBSCRIPTION my_subscription